CrowdStrike/glide-core/CONTRIBUTING.md

 Many components don't change inherited properties internally.
 However, if one is made to after the fact, it may result in a subtle bug.
 So it's best to always override and decorate (using `@property`) inherited properties used in templates.

-### Translations and static strings

-Most of the text we render is provided by the consumer directly; however, we do have a few cases where we have static strings in place.
-In particular, static strings are helpful for screenreaders so that our components can provide additional context for accessibility.

-The process for adding static strings is as follows:

-1. Update the type definition at [`src/library/localize.ts`](https://github.com/CrowdStrike/glide-core/blob/main/src/library/localize.ts) to include your new string.
-2. Add the new string directly to [`src/translations/en.ts`](https://github.com/CrowdStrike/glide-core/blob/main/src/translations/en.ts).
-This is what will be used in code.
-3. Add the new string in the JSON format to [`src/translations/en.json`](https://github.com/CrowdStrike/glide-core/blob/main/src/translations/en.json).
-4. Copy the additions from `src/translations/en.ts` and `src/translations/en.json` to the other language files.

-The non-English languages will fallback to English until they are translated.
-The `src/translations/en.json` will be sent to our translation team and returned for each language we support.
-When a new file is received from the translators, please update all `src/translations/*.json` and `src/translations/*.ts` files with the updated strings.

 ## Questions